Isaiah 3 & 4

 I’m frequently asked whether or not it’s wrong to get a tattoo, for instance?
 The only passage that speaks directly about tattoos is found in Leviticus 19.28:

 “You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you.
 I am the LORD.”

 This apparently had to do with pagan religious practices.
 According to The MacArthur Study Bible, some pagans would make deep cuts in their faces out of respect for the dead and as offerings to the gods.
 The tattoos may have included the names of those gods.

-	So tattoos would clearly be wrong if part of some religious activity, but it doesn’t mean all tattoos are wrong.
+So tattoos would clearly be wrong if part of some religious activity, but it doesn’t say all tattoos are wrong.
 In the same way, Isaiah’s admonition about tinkling anklets and bangles does not mean all jewelry is sinful.
 So how do we decide?

-	When I’m asked about tattoos, I respond with several questions of my own:
+Going back to the tattoo question, I respond with several questions of my own:

 Where to do you plan to get the tattoo?

 Who will place it there?

 What is your purpose for getting a tattoo on that part of your body?